Seattle council poised to ban some school-year and post-pandemic evictions, guarantee lease renewals

 Tuesday’s second bill would require landlords to offer new leases to tenants 60 to 90 days before their existing leases expire and before seeking new tenants, unless there are separate reasons for the tenants to be evicted.

-The third bill would establish a new defense, after the pandemic, against evictions based on rent debts incurred due to financial hardships during the crisis, with that period defined by Seattle’s proclaimed COVID-19 emergency.
+The third bill would establish a new defense, after the pandemic, against evictions based on rent debts incurred during the crisis due to financial hardships, with that period defined by Seattle’s proclaimed COVID-19 emergency.

 Councilmember Tammy Morales, who co-sponsored the second and third bills, said the changes are needed to prevent “an avalanche of evictions” from occurring once city and state moratoriums on evictions during the COVID-19 crisis are terminated.